RenkoSostaric/KB-Calculate/README.md

 ![1693832451019](image/README/1693832451019.png)

-Drag the setup plans in .HTML format onto the the file drop area
+Drag and drop the setup plans in .HTML format onto the file drop area

 ![1693832542575](image/README/1693832542575.png)